narudesign-sekig/Lightwave-Scripts/Modeler/SelectLayersByString/README.md

 [SelectLayersByString.zip](SelectLayersByString.zip)

-Download the file by "Save as..", unzip zip file and add plugin.
+Download the zip file by "Save as..", unzip zip file and add plugin.
 Plugin is added as "SK_SelectLayersByString".

 ## How To Use